 We offer a wide variety of research topics for Master theses Text Mining and Human Language Technology, both with or without internships centered around language and technology.
 We provide an overview with suggestions on theses below.
-For internships, please have a look at the internship-button at the drop-down menu under Teaching.

 Feel free to contact us for more information on these and other possible topics.
 Theses can be written and supervised in English or Dutch (depending on the topic and preference)

 - General Information

 - Topics focusing on Linguistics and Language Resources

 - Topics focusing on Knowledge Representation and Reasoning